aastopher/DeepLogger/README.md

 FNLogger = DL.getLogger('function_n')
 ```

-# How to use your new function loggers
+# How to use your new loggers

 * To create a new info level log line in one of your function loggers use the following pattern. (see below for additional log level options)
 * `F1Logger.info('log message')`